 Although we did not get to see the caves at Moët & Chandon, a stroll in their boutique and tasting some champagne was good enough for us.
-A visit to the caves is a must, as their cellars are the most extensive in the Champagne Region, with 28 kilometers of underground tunnels.
-Reserve your tickets in advance, so you don’t miss out like we did.
+A visit to the caves is a must, as their cellars are the most extensive in the Champagne Region, with 28 kilometres of underground tunnels.
+Reserve your tickets in advance, so you don’t miss out as we did.

-Pommery is a place for art too, showcasing some very interesting pieces: the large upside down elephant in the waiting area, the giant ball of paper inside the caves designed to absorb moisture, the moving wellies representing the eagerness of the cellar workers to go to work.
+Pommery is a place for art too, showcasing some fascinating pieces: the large upside-down elephant in the waiting area, the giant ball of paper inside the caves designed to absorb moisture, the moving wellies representing the eagerness of the cellar workers to go to work.
 You can also see large sculptures in the chalk walls around the caves.

 Avenue du Champagne, Épernay

 Another enjoyable thing to do in Champagne is to walk up and down the Avenue du Champagne, in Épernay.
 It is literally a champagne street with champagne houses on both sides.
 It’s an adult’s playground.